Are LUNA Bars Healthy? An Unbiased Review

 LUNA BAR is marketed exclusively to women as a healthy choice.
 Can a flavor like chocolate cupcake be healthy?

 I haven’t written about LUNA BAR since my scintillating LUNA BAR review in 2012 so I decided to take another look in the hopes that they were better.
+I don’t think I am that demanding but it is almost impossible for me to find what I want.

 Last year, I wrote about Clif Z Bar and was unimpressed.
 Clif Bar makes LUNA BAR as well.